 Stake currently offers the following brokerage packs:

-For our Top Picks, we’ve evaluated share trading platforms against a range of metrics to select platforms for specific needs.
-Keep in mind that our top picks may not always be the best for you, and you’re encouraged to compare for yourself to find one that works for you.
+To choose the best app for different categories, we evaluated the share-trading platforms on our site against a range of metrics to select platforms offering stand-out features for specific needs.
+Keep in mind that our best picks may not always be the best for you, and it's important to compare for yourself to find one that works for you.
 Read our full methodology here to find out more.

 How much does it cost?